AndrewKhang/AndrewKhang/README.md

 ---

-## `> my experience.txt`
+## `> my_experience.txt`

 **Medisetter** — Internship *(2024–2025)*
-> Researched and proposed integration of emerging technologies to enhance applimyion performance and operational efficiency.
+> Researched and proposed integration of emerging technologies to enhance application performance and operational efficiency.
 Provided detailed feedback throughout the testing process.

 ---

-## `> my philosophy.txt`
+## `> my_philosophy.txt`

 > *"You don't need to be the best from the start — just curious enough to keep building."*